The Shnier (and Bernstein, and ...) Pages

 G. E. Shnier Co.

-You can hear the 30-minute announcement in .wav (higher quality) or .mp3 (most compatible), or .mp3 (lowest bit-rate) format.
+• There was a 30-minute presentation, you can hear this in .wav (higher quality) or .mp3 (most compatible), or .mp3 (lowest bit-rate) format.

 Allan Paull Allan E. Paull